-As illustrated on the graph on page 1, Fiscal Year 2007-08 was an extremely active year for City and Redevelopment Agency debt issuance, with a total of eleven series of bonds, one loan, and expansion of the Airport commercial paper program, for nine projects totaling over \$1.2 billion.
-It should be noted that the disruption in financial markets during the second half of the fiscal year necessitated the refunding, under particularly challenging conditions, of the City's entire variable-rate lease revenue bond portfolio.
+As illustrated in the graph on page 1, Fiscal Year 2008-09 was an active year for debt issuance with total debt issuance of over \$502 million, including the issuance of eight series of bonds, issuance of commercial paper notes, and the conversion of a line of credit to a term loan.
+It should be noted that the disruption in the financial markets during the second half of Fiscal Year 2007-08, which required a special meeting of the City Council on February 15, 2008 to address a proposal from JPMorgan, and the first half of Fiscal Year 2008-09 necessitated the refunding, under particularly challenging conditions, of the City's entire variable-rate lease revenue bond portfolio and a series of variable-rate sewer revenue refunding bonds.
 City staff and its financing teams should be congratulated on their successful efforts.

-Despite the difficult financial and economic conditions facing the City, Standard & Poor's, one of the three national credit rating agencies, raised the City's general credit rating in May 2008 to AAA, the highest level.
-The other two rating agencies reaffirmed the City's high general credit ratings: Aa1 from Moody's and AA+ from Fitch.
-In its press release, Standard & Poor's cited the City's continued strong financial performance and reserve levels, coupled with City management's demonstrated ability to identify and manage budget gaps on a multiyear basis.
+Despite the difficult financial and economic conditions facing the City, Standard & Poor's, one of the three national credit rating agencies, reaffirmed the City's general credit rating in May 2009 at AAA, the highest level.
+The other two rating agencies reaffirmed the City's high general credit ratings: Aa1 from Moody's Investors Service and AA+ from Fitch Ratings.
+In its press release, Standard & Poor's cited the City's recent history of good financial performance with very strong unreserved fund balance levels, coupled with City management's demonstrated commitment to a strong financial position as key attributes to the AAA credit rating.